Nodnarb1192/Bootcamp/Sprint 7. Introduction to Machine Learning/README.md

-# Getting Started with Machine Learning Principles and Practices
+# Exploring User Behavior with Machine Learning for Service Upgrade

 ## Introduction